XeroAI/leakage-safe-iot-anomaly-detection/README.md

-# Leakage-Safe Event-Level Evaluation of Compact Detectors for Multivariate IoT Anomaly Detection
+# Leakage-Safe Event-Level Evaluation of Compact Detectors on Multivariate IoT Telemetry

 This repository contains the **code required to reproduce** the experiments in the paper.